SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/01-HPC-intro.md

 ### How to get access?

-Apply for an account via the "My Super Computing Wales" webpage at https://my.supercomputing.wales
+Apply for an account via the "My Super Computing Wales" webpage at [My SCW](https://my.supercomputing.wales)

 To login to the system you will have to apply for a project as well as a user account.
 Everyone on this course should have been added to a training project, this project is time limited.
 If you would like to use SCW for your research then you will have to apply for your own project or join an existing one.

 #### Project Application Process

 The project form is used to assess whether SCW has enough resources for what you want.
 PhD students and RAs need to get your supervisor/PI to approve their projects.
-Projects are assessed by SCW.
-They are looking for two key targets:
+Projects are assessed by SCW staff who are looking for two key targets:

   * Grant income that can be attributed to Super Computing Wales.
   * Science Outputs (e.g. journal papers)

 At this stage you do NOT need to pay any money to SCW, simply attribute that the grant funding required access to the system.
 Funding which attributes other projects funded by the Welsh European Funding Office (WEFO) cannot be counted towards SCW.

 If you are writing a grant application and intend to use SCW please mention it in the grant and let us know.
 There are project targets to bring in approx £8 million of funding, Aberystwyth's target is around £800k.
 This should be easily achievable, but bringing in far more will help us get follow on funding for SCW.